ibonelli/sosbase/steps.md

 	We now have two fields (but they don't look great).
 commit37:
 	Looking better and we now have a button to save the form (with no action yet).
+commit38:
+	Styling a bit more so it looks better.